Thanasi Kokkinakis: 2014–2015: Breakthrough to top 100

 Kokkinakis began 2014 in qualifying at the 2014 Brisbane International after receiving a wildcard.
 He qualified and drew fellow Australian and eventual tournament champion Lleyton Hewitt in round one where he went down in straight sets.
-On 8 January, Kokkinakis was awarded a wild card into the 2014 Australian Open.
-He defeated Igor Sijsling in the first round in four sets despite suffering from cramp.
-He was defeated in the second round by top seed and world number one Rafael Nadal.
+Kokkinakis was awarded a wildcard into the 2014 Australian Open where he defeated Igor Sijsling in the first round in four sets despite suffering from cramp.
+He was defeated in the second round by top seed and world No. 1, Rafael Nadal.

-Kokkinakis reached the semis of the 2014 Heilbronner Neckarcup coming through the qualifying and beating Jesse Huta Galung, Michael Russell and Marsel İlhan.
-He then lost to number 1 seed Jan-Lennard Struff and missed out on a place in his first ATP challenger tour final.
-Kokkinakis received a wild card in the French Open qualifying rounds, where he made the final, and despite having match point in the third set, he lost to Ante Pavić, 6–4, 6–7, 5–7.
+Kokkinakis reached the semifinals of the 2014 Heilbronner Neckarcup coming through the qualifying and beating Jesse Huta Galung, Michael Russell and Marsel İlhan.
+He then lost to top seed Jan-Lennard Struff and missed out on a place in his first ATP Challenger Tour final.
+Kokkinakis received a wildcard in the French Open qualifying rounds, where he made the final, and despite having match point in the third set, he lost to Ante Pavić, 6–4, 6–7, 5–7.
 This result improved his ranking inside the top 300 for the first time.
-Kokkinakis won his first singles title in Canada on July 13, defeating Fritz Wolmarans in the final.
+Kokkinakis won his first singles title in Canada on 13 July, defeating Fritz Wolmarans in the final.
 Kokkinakis then qualified for the 2014 Shenzhen Open.
-He beat Egor Gerasimov 7–6(7–3), 6–1 in the first round for a place in the second round where he got beaten by 6th seed Santiago Giraldo 6–4, 6–3.
-Kokkinakis qualified for his second career Masters 1000 in Shanghai, but lost to Feliciano López in the 1st round 7–6, 3–6, 4–6.
+He beat Egor Gerasimov before he got beaten in the second round by sixth seed Santiago Giraldo 6–4, 6–3.
+Kokkinakis qualified for his second career Masters 1000 in Shanghai, but lost to Feliciano López in the first round 7–6, 3–6, 4–6.

-Kokkinakis finished 2014 with a ranking of number 150.
+Kokkinakis finished 2014 with a ranking of No. 150.

-Kokkinakis began 2015 at the Brisbane International where he received a wild card into the main draw.
-In the first round he defeated 8th seed Julien Benneteau in straight sets.
+Kokkinakis began 2015 at the Brisbane International where he received a wildcard into the main draw.
+In the first round he defeated eighth seed Julien Benneteau in straight sets.
 He lost in the second round against compatriot Bernard Tomic.
 Kokkinakis and Grigor Dimitrov were also awarded a wildcard into the doubles event.
 They reached the semifinals, where they lost to Kei Nishikori and Alexandr Dolgopolov.

 Kokkinakis received a wildcard also into the 2015 Australian Open, where he defeated 11th seed Ernests Gulbis in the first round, and then lost to compatriot Sam Groth in five sets in round 2.
 In February, Kokkinakis qualified for three ATP World Tour events; Memphis, Delray and Mexican Open.
 In March, Kokkinakis played his first live rubber at the Davis Cup.
-He defeated Czech, Lukáš Rosol in five sets, 4–6, 2–6, 7–5, 7–5, 6–3.
-He was awarded a wild card into Indian Wells where he defeated Jan-Lennard Struff, Guillermo García López and Juan Mónaco before losing to Bernard Tomic in the fourth round.
+He defeated Czech, Lukáš Rosol in five sets.
+He was awarded a wildcard into the Indian Wells Open where he defeated Struff, Guillermo García López and Juan Mónaco before losing to Bernard Tomic in the fourth round.